-Medford: The Medford (Jackson County Oregon – MFR) Airport is located between Crater Lake and the coast and offers regional connections to Las Vegas (LAS), San Francisco (SFO), Los Angeles (LAX), Denver (DEN), Eugene (EUG), Portland (PDX) and others (subject to change).
+Medford: The Medford (Jackson County Oregon – MFR) Airport is located between Crater Lake and the coast and offers regional connections to Las Vegas (LAS), San Francisco (SFO), Los Angeles (LAX), Denver (DEN), Eugene (EUG), Portland (PDX), Salt Lake City and others (subject to change).
 It is about two hours from the ocean.

 Directions: Head north on I-5 towards Grants Pass.
 Take exit 55 onto US 199 and follow it to the coast and the Giant California Redwoods.
 US 199 will also continue onto US 101.
 Once in California, the drive down US 199 offers spectacular views of the Smith River and the valley.

 North Bend / Coos Bay: The Southwest Oregon Regional Airport (OTH) located in North Bend in the heart of the south Oregon coast.
 The airport offers a new terminal (2008) with connecting flights to San Francisco (SFO) and Denver (subject to change).

 Crescent City: The Jack McNamara Field Airport (CEC) located in Crescent City offers connecting flights to Oakland.

 Arcata / McKinleyville: The Arcata (ACV) airport is located at the southern end of the northern California Coast and offers connections to San Francisco (SFO), Los Angeles (LAX), Burbank and Denver.

 Redding Airport: Redding Airport is about 4 hours away and offers flights from San Francisco (SFO), Sacramento (PCM) and Oakland (OAK).
 Drive west on CA 36 or CA 299 to Eureka – Arcata.
 Watch for winter closures.